kdeldycke/kevin-deldycke-blog/content/posts/bazaar-commands.md

         :::bash
         $ bzr branch lp:openobject-server/6.0 -r 3425 openerp-server

+  * Check-out the current head of a branch, without its history.
+This is particularly useful when working on large repositories with huge history ([source](http://doc.bazaar.canonical.com/beta/en/user-guide/using_checkouts.html#getting-a-lightweight-checkout)):

+        :::bash
+        $ bzr checkout --lightweight lp:openobject-addons/7.0 addons

+  * Export a copy of a branch, without any Bazaar metadata:

+        :::bash
+        $ bzr export addons lp:openobject-addons/7.0

   * Get revision number of the local copy we sit in:

         :::bash